Kaizen Methodology for Process Improvement

 - Lack of management support decreases employees motivation.

 Kaizen creates action plans for improving specific processes of an organization.
-These action plans involves teams and employess from worker to CEO level.
-All the employess can share their suggestions to improve the process.
-With this feature, Kaizen builds a company culture and engages all employees while implementing the improvements.
+These action plans involve teams and employees from worker to CEO level.
+All the employees can share their suggestions to improve the process.
+With this feature, Kaizen builds company culture and engages all employees while implementing the improvements.
 Kaizen and Lean Manufacturing have similar targets.
 Both of them aim to improve processes and eliminate wastes.
 Kaizen creates a culture for continuous improvement in an organization and ensures all employees to become a part of this process.
 The Kaizen methodology provides benefits to any industry, from manufacturing to healthcare.
 It encourages teamwork and involves every employee in making small, daily changes.
-Because essential daily changes provide major improvements in time.
+Note that essential daily changes provide major improvements in time.